OData/v3ProtocolDocument/OData.markdown

 A server that supports creating Entities SHOULD support creating related Entities as part of the same request.

-A request to create an Entity the MAY specify related Entites that should also be created.
+A request to create an Entity MAY specify related Entites that should also be created.
 The related entities MUST be represented using the <ref>inline representation of the NavigationProperty</ref>.

-On success, the server MUST create eaqch Entity requested and associate them via the NavigationProperty.
+On success, the server MUST create each Entity requested and associate them via the NavigationProperty.

 On failure, the server MUST NOT create any of the Entities requested.